 A great fit for: Investors who want to manage their IRA passively, especially with Vanguard’s funds.

-A great fit for: Investors who want a robo-adviser to manage their IRA for them, or who may want access to a human planner from time to time.
+A great fit for: Investors who want a robo-advisor to manage their IRA for them, or who may want access to a human planner from time to time.

 Interactive Brokers is a brokerage that gives you ample access to the world’s markets, so if you want a “go anywhere” outfit, this is for you.
 And Interactive Brokers has long been known as a broker for serious active traders, though of course you needn’t be one to open your IRA here.
 Opt for the brokerage’s Pro platform, known for its top execution, or go for the Lite platform, where your trades are free.
 Either way, you’ll be investing with one of the world’s most secure institutions.